What's Going On With Plug Power Shares Today? - Benzinga

-Shares of several companies in the broader industrials sector, including Plug Power Inc PLUG, are trading higher amid overall market strength after the Federal Reserve announced it would raise the key interest rate by 50 basis points.
+Shares of several companies in the broader industrial sector, including Plug Power Inc PLUG, are trading lower amid overall weakness as traders continue to digest Wednesday's Fed rate hike announcement.
+An increase in yields has pressured tech and growth stocks.

 The Federal Reserve raised its target fed funds rate by 0.5% on Wednesday to a new range of between 0.75% and 1.0%, its first rate hike of at least half a percentage point in more than 20 years.
 The Fed also said it will begin reducing the size of its balance sheet starting on June 1… Read More